 - In Eyeshield 21, the Deimon Devil Bats rent out the tower for the afternoon as part of Hiruma's "Tower of Hell" test, where potential recruits for the team must carry ice up the stairs to the upper observatory on a hot day.

-- In the anime Mahou Tsukai Ni Taisetsu Na Koto (Someday's Dreamers), the Tokyo Tower is 'bent' by a girl's magical powers.
+- In the anime Somedays Dreamers, the Tokyo Tower is bent by a girl's magical powers.
 This was in a desperate attempt to impress someone, so she couldn't muster the power to fix it.
 Fortunately, her tutor apparently can, as the tower appears intact in subsequent episodes.

 - Tokyo's city hall is a distinctive building with two tall square-ish towers, each of which has an observation deck on top.
 In a pinch, it can function as a substitute Tokyo Tower.

 - It was the center of operations in Blue Seed.

 - As well as for the Hypnos Men in Black organization in Digimon Tamers.

 - CLAMP's fond of using it in this way, as they do in both X1999 (the Dragons of Earth are headquartered beneath it) and Tsubasa Reservoir Chronicle (it serves as a foil to Tokyo Tower in a world where there are only two intact structures left).